 For certain conditions other specialists provide a more comprehensive service than GPs.
 Before phoning for a GP appointment please consider:

 All eye problems should be directed to your optician.
 Please note that if you phone the practice with an eye problem you will be advised to contact your opticians first.
 They have the expertise and specialised equipment to deal with all eye problems in a far more detailed way than the GP can.

-Opticians are able to provide on-the-day telephone triage and appointments if necessary.
-They have better instruments for looking into eyes, and can refer to specialist services if they deem it necessary.
+All local opticians are able to provide on-the-day telephone triage and appointments if necessary.
+They have better instruments for looking into eyes, and can refer to specialist services at the eye pavilion if required.

 MEDICINE PROBLEMS/MINOR AILMENTS

 Pharmacists in any local pharmacy run walk in appointments and offer advice on medicines that can help in many different problems.
 E.g.:

 - acne - eczema and allergies - pain

 - athlete's foot - haemorrhoids (piles) - period pain

 - cold sores - headache - sore throat

 - constipation - head lice - thread worms